lyudchik/LoseIt/docs/system design/System design.md

 2. Return to paragraph 4 of main thread.

 #### 2.2.3\.
 Search nutrients information <a name = "2.2.3"> </a>
-**Description:** Use case "Search nutrients information" allows user to search meal from nutrionix database or local database and works with information about nutrients.
+**Description:** Use case "Search nutrients information" allows user to search meal from nutrionix database or local database and works with information about nutrients.<br>
 **Flow of events:**

 **Main thread:**